cerb-plugins/wgm.freshbooks/README.md

 What's this?
 ------------
-This plugin integrates [Freshbooks](https://webgroupmedia.freshbooks.com/refer/www ) into Cerb5 for synchronizing customer contact information, generating estimates, logging paid time against client projects, etc.
+This plugin integrates [Freshbooks](https://webgroupmedia.freshbooks.com/refer/www ) into Cerb for synchronizing customer contact information, generating estimates, logging paid time against client projects, etc.

 Installation
 ------------
+This plugin can be installed and upgraded automatically through **Setup->Plugins->Library**.

+For development purposes:
-* Change directory to **/cerb6/storage/plugins/**
+* Change directory to **/cerb/storage/plugins/**
 * `git clone git://github.com/cerb-plugins/wgm.freshbooks.git`
-* In your helpdesk, enable the plugin from **Setup->Features & Plugins**.
+* In your helpdesk, enable the plugin from **Setup->Plugins->Installed**.

 Credits
 -------
-This plugin was developed by [WebGroup Media, LLC](http://www.cerberusweb.com/).
+This plugin was developed by [Webgroup Media, LLC](http://www.cerberusweb.com/).
 Development was sponsored by [Nolan Interactive](http://www.nolaninteractive.com/).

 License